-Through a diverse body of work spanning different themes and styles, Kerstin Glaess explores color, physical formations, and living creatures.
-Her oil paintings demonstrate a captivation with abstractions of flora, fauna, and landscapes.
-Similar to impressionists, Glaess utilizes colors that are bold, dramatized, and energetic, while her paint strokes are highly textured and 3D-like.
-She uses alla prima techniques to apply layers of raw color with a palette knife, often leaving them untouched for the remainder of the painting process.
-Glaess's recent work examines movement and light along coastlines.
+Through a diverse body of work spanning different mediums, themes, and styles, Kerstin Glaess explores color, physical formations, and living creatures.
+Recently refocusing on oil painting, these works demonstrate a captivation with flora, fauna, and landscapes.
+Glaess utilizes bright and abstracted color schemes, while her sculpted paint gives the illusion of depth.
+She applies just-mixed color with a palette knife, often leaving it untouched for the remainder of the painting process.
+Glaess's recent paintings examines horizon lines, refraction of light, and animal forms.